Even More Molecules with

 Four of the chemical elements are after the hamlet of Ytterby near Stockholm, where the minerals containing them were first located.
 The elements are erbium, terbium, yttrium, and ytterbium.
 In contrast, France, Germany, Russia, and the United States have one element apiece named in their honor.
 They are francium (and also gallium, see above), germanium, ruthenium, and americium.
 Alas, Great Britain has none...except for maybe strontium which, as Sheila Glidewell pointed out to me, was named after the Scottish town Strontian, in the Argyllshire district, where strontium carbonate mineral was first identified in the late 18th century.

-Staying with Seaborg(ium), not only was [Glenn] Seaborg, who worked at the Lawrence Livermore Labs in Berkeley University, the first living scientist to have an element named after him, he was the only person who could have received mail addressed only in elements: Seaborgium, Lawrencium Livermorium, Berkelium, Californium, Americium.
-But don't forget the zip code!
+- Staying with Seaborg(ium), not only was [Glenn] Seaborg, who worked at the Lawrence Livermore National Labs and at Berkeley University, the first living scientist to have an element named after him, he was the only person who could have received mail addressed only in elements: Seaborgium, Lawrencium Livermorium, Berkelium, Californium, Americium.
+[This is not strictly correct as the Lawrence Livermore National Lab is actually situated about 30 miles from Berkeley, although Seaborg was a Professor at UC Berkeley].
 (Thanks to Charles Turner for this).

 Kay Dekker recently pointed out to me that Seaborg isn't alone in being able to be addressed by elements: Ève Curie (Marie and Pierre's younger daughter) could almost certainly have been reached after World War II in Paris, where she was the co-publisher of the Paris-Press newspaper, with the address "Curium, Lutetium, Francium".
 Curium had been discovered in 1944; lutetium was named after Lutetia, the Latin name for Paris, and Francium was named after France.